-Journalist David Sirota begins his column entitled “The zombie zeitgeist” with the question: What’s with all the zombies lately?
+Journalist David Sirota (b.
+1975) begins his 2009 Denver Post column entitled “The zombie zeitgeist” with the question: What’s with all the zombies lately?
 Sirota is referring to a proliferation of books, films and video games with this content.
 Our response is: What do you mean lately?
 Human beings in P-B have always been zombies.

 Nevertheless, Sirota has made some critically important observations concerning the human condition.
 We all know something is wrong and many of us can think of clever ways to describe what that is and even think we can identify who or what is responsible.
 But the truth is, we don’t know what is wrong and therefore, not surprisingly, we haven’t a clue what to do about it.
 It is no fun being a zombie.

 [i] Sirota, David.
 “The zombie zeitgeist.”
 The Denver Post.
 October 10, 2009, no page.

 Find a much more in-depth discussion in books by Roy Charles Henry.